SMART-Dal/codegreen/docs/design/architecture.md

 2. **Instrumentation and Parsing Engine**
    - **Purpose:**
-     Uses Tree-sitter to parse source code, detect method/function boundaries, and inject instrumentation hooks.
+     Uses language-specific parsers to analyze source code, detect method/function boundaries, and inject instrumentation hooks.
    - **Responsibilities:**
-     - Integrate with Tree-sitter for language-agnostic parsing.
+     - Integrate with language-specific parsing libraries for accurate code analysis.
-     - Provide a unified API to “instrument” code blocks (e.g., wrap methods with measurement calls).
+     - Provide a unified API to "instrument" code blocks (e.g., wrap methods with measurement calls).
      - Expose a plugin system for language-specific query definitions.
    - **Key Patterns:**
-     - **Plugin Architecture:** So that each language can have its own query files and instrumentation rules.
+     - **Plugin Architecture:** So that each language can have its own parsing rules and instrumentation logic.
      - **Separation of Concerns:** Ensuring parsing logic remains independent of measurement logic.

 3. **IDE Integration / User Interface**